uthoffp/-DCM-Schichtplan-Flutter/README.md

 |- test
 ```

-Here is the folder structure we have been using in this project.
+Here is the folder structure we I been using in this project.
 The lib folder contains the main code for the application.
 This project uses the MVVM Pattern.

 ```
 lib/